 Understanding The Difference Between “Price” And “Cost”

-You want to help your members hit their goals faster at less cost.
+In any gym sales process, you want to help your members hit their goals faster at less cost.
 Another way to put it: Over-deliver value.

 Unfortunately, with sales, most business owners and their leads get confused on the difference between “Price” and “Cost”.